 By convention, the image of the empty word is itself.
 The mapping~\(\sigma_x\) for each~$x\in Q$ is length-preserving and prefix-preserving.
 We say that~\(\sigma_x\) is the \emph{production function\/} associated with~\((\aut{A},x)\).
 For~$\word{x}=x_1\cdots x_n \in Q^n$ with~$n>0$, set \(\sigma_\word{x}\colon\Sigma^* \rightarrow \Sigma^*, \sigma_\word{x} = \sigma_{x_n} \circ \cdots \circ \sigma_{x_1} \:\).
 Denote dually by~\(\tau_i\colon Q^*\rightarrow Q^*, i\in \Sigma\), the production functions associated with the dual automaton $\dz(\aut{A})$.
 For~$\word{s}=s_1\cdots s_n \in \Sigma^n$ with~$n>0$, set~\(\tau_\word{s}\colon Q^* \rightarrow Q^*, \ \tau_\word{s} = \tau_{s_n}\circ \cdots \circ \tau_{s_1}\).

-\begin{definition} The semigroup of mappings from~$\Sigma^*$ to~$\Sigma^*$ generated by $\{\sigma_x, x\in Q\}$ is called the \emph{semigroup generated by~$\aut{A}$} and is denoted by~$\press{\aut{A}}$.
-When~\(\aut{A}\) is invertible, its production functions are permutations on words of the same length and thus we may consider the group of mappings from~$\Sigma^*$ to~$\Sigma^*$ generated by $\{\sigma_x, x\in Q\}$.
-This group is called the \emph{group generated by~$\aut{A}$} and is denoted by~$\pres{\aut{A}}$.
-In both cases, the term \emph{selfsimilar} is used as a synonym. \end{definition}
+\begin{definition} The semigroup of mappings from~$\Sigma^*$ to~$\Sigma^*$ generated by $\{\sigma_x, x\in Q\}$ is called the \emph{semigroup generated by~$\aut{A}$} and is denoted by~$\press{~\aut{A}~}$.
+When~\(\aut{A}\) is invertible, its production functions are permutations on words of the same length and thus we may consider the corresponding group instead; this group is the \emph{group generated by~$\aut{A}$} and is denoted by~$\pres{~\aut{A}~}$.
+A (semi)group is called an \emph{automaton (semi)group} whenever it can be generated by some Mealy automaton.
+The term \emph{self-similar} is used as a synonym. \end{definition}

 \DeclareRobustCommand{\home}{{\rm(\scalebox{.06}{\rotatebox{-15}{

 }})}}

 \DeclareRobustCommand{\unit}{{\rm \raisebox{-.3ex}{\scalebox{.08}{